 VAIS Independent schools are not-for-profit schools that are governed by an independent board of trustees and have non-discrimination policies in both admissions and employment.
-They teach different kinds of students and use differing educational strategies, which gives families a large selection from which to choose.
+They teach different kinds of students and use differing educational strategies, giving families a large selection from which to choose.
 Independent schools provide educational excellence in a safe, supportive environment.
 VAIS schools have met rigorous standards as set out by our accreditation process.
 To be a VAIS member, a school must have an independent Board of Trustees and follow governance and professional development guidelines as part of their accreditation.
-In addition, they must adhere to VAIS standards and undergo a cyclical review process.
+In addition, they must adhere to the VAIS Standards for Membership and undergo a cyclical review process.

 Why a VAIS Independent School?

 Independent schools have unique attributes that translate into superior opportunities and services for students and families.
 The blend of a mission-driven approach and a resource-rich environment allows independent schools to meet each student’s intellectual, social, and emotional needs.